5 amazing things to do at El Paredon Guatemala + how to get there and useful tips!

 - Sunsets are gorgeous.

-Things to do at El Paredon Guatemala
+Things to do at El Paredon, Guatemala

-Surfing at El Paredon Guatemala
+Surfing at El Paredo,n Guatemala

-Surfing at El Paredon is the main activity and the main reason (but not the only one)why locals and travelers alike love it so much and come to spend a few days in this sleepy town on the Central America coast.
+Surfing at El Paredon is the main activity and the main reason (but not the only one)why locals and travelers alike love it so much and come to spend a few days in this sleepy town on the Central American coast.

-The place is still there but more surfing schools and board rentals have opened in the meantime creating a nice surfing community made of locals and expats in love with the surf and the peaceful ambiance.
+The place is still there, but more surfing schools and board rentals have opened in the meantime, creating a nice surfing community made of locals and expats in love with the surf and the peaceful ambiance.

 The last time I was there I stayed in a beautiful bungalow in a hotel called Villas Las Olas owned by a Guatemalan man and his Thai wife, both experienced surfers who decided to settle there and create a business around their passion.
 The best way of living.

-On the contrary, if you are a pro surfer you can enjoy the waves all day long all year round as you will always find the perfect waves.
+On the contrary, if you are a pro surfer, you can enjoy the waves all day long, all year round, as you will always find the perfect waves.
 You just need to be careful and get to know the area, but if you are a pro, you are supposed to know it already. 🙂

 Surf Class costs